msherif4/kodo/docs/source/introduction.rst

 .. _introduction:

-In this document we will to introduce new users to the Kodo library.
+In this document we will try to introduce new users to the Kodo library.

 Features
 --------